idlesign/django-oauthost/docs/source/index.rst

 django-oauthost documentation
 =============================

-*django-oauthost is a reusable application for Django, introducing OAuth2 server functionality.*
+*Reusable application for Django to protect your apps with OAuth 2.0.*

 It allows to guard your applications views with OAuth 2.0 in quite a trivial way.